Gene Clark: Rehabilitation, Firebyrd and So Rebellious a Lover

 Clark moved to Hawaii with Jesse Ed Davis to try to overcome his drug dependency, remaining there until the end of 1981.
 Upon his return to Los Angeles, he assembled a new band, the Firebyrds, and in 1982 proceeded to record what would eventually become the album Firebyrd.
 While waiting for the album to be released, Clark joined up with Chris Hillman and others in an abortive venture called Flyte, which failed to secure a recording contract and was quickly dissolved.
 The eventual release of Firebyrd in 1984 coincided with the emergence of jangle rockers like R.E.M. and Tom Petty, who had sparked a new interest in the Byrds.
 Clark also began developing new fans among LA's roots-conscious Paisley Underground scene.

+On 19 May 1985 Clark and musical friends performed at 3-T's in Evansville, Indiana.
+The ensemble was made up of Gene Clark on guitar and vocals, Michael Clarke on drums, Rick Danko on bass, guitar and vocals, Richard Manuel on keyboards and vocals, John York on bass, guitar and vocals, Blondie Chaplin on guitar and vocals, and Rick Roberts on vocals.
+The performance was recorded and was unofficially released on the bootleg album, A Star for Every Stage, credited to Gene Clark & Friends.

 Later in the decade, he embraced his new status by appearing as a guest with the Long Ryders, in a session arranged by Saul Davis and he cut an acclaimed duo album with Carla Olson of the Textones titled So Rebellious a Lover (including the notable "Gypsy Rider" and "Del Gato") in 1986.
 The album included contributions from Chris Hillman, Stephen McCarthy (of The Long Ryders) and Randy Fuller (of the Bobby Fuller Four) and was produced and arranged by session drummer Michael Huey.